tdhopper/ultratall-ultralight/MAIN.md

 <small>Before getting the quilt, I had the enormous and warm Sierra Designs Paul Bunyan mummy bag.
 It weighs 4 lbs!</small>

+<small>I talked to [Nunatak](https://nunatakusa.com/ "Nunatak Equipment") about a quilt.
+They said they'd do it for around $500.
+Zpacks and Feathered Friends said they wouldn't do a custom quilt.</small>

 ### Shelter

 I sleep under a [Bearpawwd](http://www.bearpawwd.com/) 8'x10' silnylon, rectangular tarp pitched between two trekking poles.
 It weights 1.1 pounds.
 It cost me $71.00 in 2015.